Committees

 Prof. Dr. Mirko Trilling, Essen

-Members of the GfV Board
+Members of the GfV Executive Board

 further information